yves91300/plinxl/README.md

 # plinxl
-Plinxl is an excel add-in, providing prolog-like capabilities inside excel.
+Plinxl is an Excel add-in, providing PROLOG-like capabilities inside excel.

 At a glance: